openstack-archive/tripleo-docs/doc/source/advanced_deployment/extra_config.rst

-The "actions" property of the `OS::Heat::SoftwareDeployments` resource may be used to specify when the configuration should be applied, e.g only on CREATE, only on DELETE etc.  If this is ommitted, the heat default is to apply the config on CREATE and UPDATE, e.g on initial deployment and every subsequent update.
+The "actions" property of the `OS::Heat::SoftwareDeployments` resource may be used to specify when the configuration should be applied, e.g only on CREATE, only on DELETE etc.  If this is omitted, the heat default is to apply the config on CREATE and UPDATE, e.g on initial deployment and every subsequent update.